-Narrabundah Drama:
+Narrabundah College Drama Department:

-- Has a large, diverse program offering 4 lines each session - Has a history of great Drama Productions in its own Hawk Theatre.
-We believe that there is no reason that you can't produce theatre here that is as good as anything on the planet - Includes Camps, Sydney trips and excursions to see productions - Believes it is the immediate and primal interactions between actors and characters that makes theatre unique.
-Thoughts, feelings, and physicality is at the core of all theatre and always will be.
+- Has a large, diverse program offering 4 lines each session. - Has a history of excellent Drama Productions in our industry-standard theatre, the Hawk Theatre. - We believe that there is no reason that you can't produce theatre here that is as good as anything on the planet! - Includes multiple excursions to see productions, both locally and interstate. - Includes Drama Camp every year for the Year 12 Production Class, where we spend four days rehearing and workshopping. - Brings professional actors, directors, and designers to the college for workshops, lectures and performances. - Focuses on what it means to be a professional actor or theatre practitioner, with frequent work experience and audition opportunities. - Believes in the power of the ensemble and collaboration.